M66B/FairEmail/FAQ.md

 To resolve this problem, the system component Google Play Services may need to be updated.
 Please [see here](https://support.google.com/googleplay/answer/9037938?hl=en) on how.
+Please note that you will need to restart your device after the update!

 The storage access framework is provided by the package *com.android.documentsui*, which is visible as *Files* app on some Android versions (notably OxygenOS).